-A cuproptosis-associated long non-coding RNA signature for lung squamous cell carcinoma prognosis and immunotherapy
+A cuproptosis-associated long non-coding RNA signature for the prognosis and immunotherapy of lung squamous cell carcinoma

 Keywords:Lung squamous cell carcinoma, cuproptosis, long non-coding RNA, prognosis, immunotherapy